 Step #1 Study the market with a BA

 You can do this preliminary work on your own.
-However, we recommend to hire an experienced business analyst to make sure that their business risks are minimal.
+However, we recommend hiring an experienced business analyst to make sure that their business risks are minimal.
 A good BA will help you avoid reinventing the wheel or creating an irrelevant product, which will be just a waste of time and resources (for more values that a BA can bring to your project, study this article).

 Step#2 Determine your business model

-Next you’d better define your business model, which includes an app development platform, a target location, functionalities, a tech stack, a revenue structure, etc. Think through every detail to ensure a smooth and seamless P2P payment app development process.
+Next, you’d better define your business model, which includes an app development platform, a target location, functionalities, a tech stack, a revenue structure, etc. Think through every detail to ensure a smooth and seamless P2P payment app development process.
 In our article, we have also placed the features that the best P2P payment apps should include (see below) which you are welcome to use to enrich your business model.